saarthakparulekar/Quit-Scrolling/README.md

 - Locate the folder in your local machine where you downloaded the file and upload it to your browser
 - Turn on the extension and you are good to go!

+## Instructions
+- Once the popup is shown, the 'Close' button can only be clicked by going back from the youtube shorts page.
+- You can change the message with any other motivational message by messing around in the 'content.js' file.

 ## Purpose
 Sometimes people tend to open youtube with a purpose of learning something or looking for information on a particular concept, but youtube shorts can be distracting and the user can end up in a loop of scrolling shorts continously.
 Installing the extension can help users to focus on their work rather than scrolling mindlessly.